Quasi-Isometries for certain Right-Angled Coxeter Groups: Introduction

 Both graphs have one red uncrossed cut pair with two common adjacent vertices producing a virtually $\mathbb{Z}^2$ cylinder vertex group and a blue uncrossed cut pair with more than two common adjacent vertices producing a cylinder vertex group that is the direct product of a virtually non-abelian free group and an infinite dihedral group.
 So, the two defining graphs produce the same (modified) structure invariant.

-Additionally, Theorem \ref{completeInvar} and the underlying proofs in Section \ref{SectionQIinvariant} can be exploited to obtain various examples of RACGs that are quasi-isometric, see Section \ref{SectionCompleteQI}: Starting from some defining graph, we can perform certain reflections and duplications of subgraphs to produce new graphs whose corresponding RACGs will be quasi-isometric to the original one.
-In fact, this method and Theorem \ref{completeInvar} is even applicable to groups with certain matching or "well-behaved" rigid vertices.
+Additionally, Theorem \ref{completeInvar} and its proof in Section \ref{SectionQIinvariant} can be exploited to obtain various examples of RACGs that are quasi-isometric, see Examples \ref{ExQI1} and \ref{ExQI2}: Starting from a defining graph, we perform reflections and duplications of subgraphs to produce new graphs whose corresponding RACGs are quasi-isometric to the original one.
+This method is even applicable to groups with rigid vertices, as long as these remain unaltered or have additional properties (see Remarks \ref{technicalities} and \ref{RemWithRig}).